AML High-Risk Countries: Why You Should Pay Attention

 ➡️ The Basel Index provides risk scores that are calculated using different factors.
 They include bribery and corruption levels, the overall quality of the jurisdiction’s AML/CFT framework, legal/political risks, financial transparency, as well as public transparency and accountability.

-What are High-risk AML Sectors?
+What are High-Risk AML Sectors?

 Crypto exchanges, virtual asset service providers (VASPs), money services businesses (MSBs), banking platforms, fintechs, luxury item and art dealers, or real estate and PropTech firms are considered regulated, high-risk AML sectors due to their exposure to large transaction volumes, speed, or limited transparency